top of page

 When you start hiring sales reps, you need to have the role for your employees clearly defined – then give them the correct tools to do their job effectively and efficiently.

-Have a repeatable sales process in place
+1. Have a repeatable sales process in place

-For your sales reps to be able to hit the ground running, you should have a basic plan laid out from your own experiences with finding initial customers.
+For your sales reps to be able to hit the ground running, you should have a basic plan laid out from your own experiences finding customers.
+This could include things such as:

-• The definition of your “ideal” customer
+• Defining your “ideal” customer

-• Where leads are coming from
+• Tracking where leads are coming from

-• Effective outreach channels
+• Prioritizing effective outreach channels

 While you don’t need all the answers, a basic strategy for your sales reps to implement and develop over time will be a great start for everyone, especially in a startup environment.

-Let your new sales reps focus on selling
+2. Let your new sales reps focus on selling

 For the best chance of success, your sales reps should be 100 percent focused on selling, or close to it.